kuanglab/moran-score-alignment/README.md

 # Bivariate Moran Score for Cross-Platform Tissue Slice Comparison

+The repository provides the necessary code to run the Stereo-seq data validation in the paper 'CTFacTomo: Reconstructing 3D Spatial Structures of RNA Tomography Transcriptomes by Collapsed Tensor Factorization'.
+Authors at Tianci Song, Quoc Nguyen, Charles Broadbent and Rui Kuang.
+[A link to the bioRxiv prepint of the paper can be found here](https://www.biorxiv.org/content/10.1101/2024.11.11.623086v2.abstract).

 ## Generate a Moran Score for PASTE-aligned slices

 invoke the following command: